rust-lang/rust/0000-open-options.md

 `.desired_access(FILE_READ_DATA)`

 On Windows you can detail whether you want to have read and/or write access to the files data, attributes and/or extended attributes.
-Managing premissions in such detail has proven itself too difficult, and generally not worth it.
+Managing permissions in such detail has proven itself too difficult, and generally not worth it.

 In Rust, `.read(true)` gives you read access to the data, attributes and